zahid397/openai_api_bot_streamlit/README.md

-# 🚀 OpenAI API Bot Starter
+to# 🚀 OpenAI API Bot Starter

 > A sleek, dual‑personality AI chatbot built with Streamlit + OpenAI — ready to mentor or innovate.